Unveiling the Chemistry of Radiolaria: Exploring Elemental Insights and Environmental Significance

 Photosymbiosis is an evolutionary adaptation that allows for the prosperity of two species through the quid pro quo of commodities necessary for survival.
 For the order of Radiolaria Acanthareans, algae Phaeocystis act as photosymbionts that live within the cytoplasm of the Radiolaria’s core.
 The algae carry out photosynthesis that produces oxygen necessary for Radiolaria.
 In exchange, the Radiolaria provides a nutrient rich environment (its cytoplasm) for the algae to take habitat.
 Since photosynthesis is the basis for this evolutionarily favourable relationship, both organisms contribute to its efficiency.
 The Radiolaria assures the optimization of sunlight exposure by adjusting their vertical position in the water as well as having skeletons that focus light into their core.
 The algae have various mechanisms to modify photosynthesis and accommodate for varying light/nutrient conditions to avoid photodamage.
 These optimization techniques have been developed through evolutionary trial and error in order to benefit both parties.

-The distribution of Radiolaria is highly impacted by ocean currents, which forces them to adapt in new environments efficiently and according to the conditions.
+The distribution of Radiolaria is highly impacted by ocean currents, which them to adapt in new environments efficiently and according to the conditions.
 Considering this, and the fact that skeletons from dead Radiolaria fossilize in deep-sea sediment, it emphasizes their potential as environmental indicators.
 In fact, the non-uniform and low dissolution of organic matter from the skeletons is dictated by colder temperatures and lower degrees of undersaturation.
 As such, Radiolaria skeletons have acted as valuable environmental indicators for the study of paleoclimatology.

 References